-- In comparison with the previous year, net interest income decreased by nearly 10% (2015: HUF 73.9 billion, 2014: HUF 82.0 billion) mainly related to the lower margins and volumes as a result of the consumer loan settlement and conversion. - The 2% increase in net fee and commission income (2015: HUF 52.3 billion, 2014: HUF 51.2 billion) is primarily driven by transactional income (increased transaction volume) and investment services (increasing fee income from mutual fund sales distribution). - The increase in net gains from financial instruments at fair value (2015: HUF 17.8 billion, 2014: HUF 17.1 billion) mainly related to Treasury income. - The P&L lines of other net income includes the one-off effects of the consumer loan settlement and conversion1: - in 2014 the Group recorded HUF 65.6 billion loss on the expected impact of the consumer loan agreements related settlements - in 2015 the Group accounted for a HUF 14.9 billion gain which consists of the following three components: - HUF 0.9 billion loss related to the FX consumer loans (primarily car loans) conversion in December 2015 - HUF 5.3 billion write-back on consumer loan settlements (being the difference between the realized loss in 2015 and the expected loss in 2014) - HUF 10.4 billion gain from the subsequent adjustment of carrying amount of the converted loans derecognised and recognised based on IAS 39. - Operating expenses amounted to HUF 102.1 billion in 2015 (2014: HUF 103.6 billion), disregarding banktax and financial transaction levy there is a 1% growth compared to the previous year.

-Impairments on loans and receivables amounted to HUF 12.3 billion in 2015 (2014: HUF 14.7 billion).
-In Retail business the bank's own and the government's payment easement programs had positive impact on portfolio quality and the related credit cost ratio.
-The portfolio quality in corporate and SME segments was stable, the credit impairment was also favourable in the period.
+- In comparison with the previous year, net interest income decreased by nearly 5% (2016: HUF 70.0 billion, 2015: HUF 73.8 billion) mainly because of the negative impact of the lower interest rate environment partially compensated by the increasing loan and deposit volumes. - The 1% increase in net fee and commission income (2016: HUF 52.6 billion, 2015: HUF 52.3 billion) is primarily driven by the increased transactional income which compensated the lower income on mutual funds. - The increase in net gains from financial instruments at fair value (2016: HUF 20.9 billion, 2015: HUF 17.8 billion) is mainly related to the favourable Treasury income.
+HUF 0.9 billion income was accounted for in 2016 due to the lending activity related interest rate swap deals (HIRS) linked to the Hungarian National Bank's Market Lending Scheme (PHP). - In 2016 Visa Inc. purchased Visa Europe.
+Gain resulting from the sale of our share (HUF 4.6 billion) is presented as part of net realised gains from available-for-sale shares (2016: HUF 5.3 billion, 2015: HUF 0.7 billion). - Other net income includes the one-off and recurring effects of the consumer loan settlement and conversion (in 2016 HUF 13.7 billion gain was accounted for as the subsequent adjustment of carrying amount of the converted loans derecognised and recognised in accordance with IAS 39)1. - Operating expenses amounted to HUF 98.3 billion in 2016 (2015: HUF 102.1 billion), disregarding banktax and financial transaction levy there is a 5% growth compared to the previous year primarily because of the higher IT expenses and regulatory fees. - Impairments on loans and receivables amounted to HUF 9.1 billion in 2016 (considering also the subsequent adjustment of carrying amount of the converted loans derecognised and recognised in accordance with IAS 39 accounted for under the heading of "other net income" there is a HUF 4.6 billion positive impact).
+In Retail business the bank's own and the government's payment easement programs had positive impact on the portfolio quality and the related credit cost ratio.
+The portfolio quality and the credit impairment in corporate and SME segments have shown further development in 2016.

-Non-performing loans 31 Dec 31 Dec

-2014 2015

-Retail 26.1% 24.9%

-Corporate 6.4% 4.2%

-Retail Car loans 39.1% 51.9%

-Total 14.7% 13.3%

-1 See details in the Consolidated Financial Statements (Note 10)
+1 See details in the Consolidated Financial Statements (2015: Note 9 and Note 10, 2016: Note 8)